 For much of my time growing up, we lived in Gandy, Utah, a collection of three farms out in Utah's western desert.
 It is just 30 miles north of Great Basin National Park.
-(If you don't know where that is, look it up on Google Maps.)
+(If you don't know where that is, you can find it on Google Maps.)
 Gandy is a fun place to visit and my relatives rent cabins and take tours of the Crystal Ball Cave.
 If you are ever out that way, be sure to bring your swimming suits for a dip in the spring (here's another link) or at the swimming hole.
-Needless to say, this was a fun place to grow up with so much to do and see.
+Needless to say, this was a fun place to grow up with so much to see and do.

-I decided I wanted to teach either music or art as a profession.
+I decided I wanted to teach either music or art as a profession (all the adults I knew were either teachers or farmers, and there wasn't enough space for all of us to stay on the family farm).
 I eventually chose music and attended Brigham Young University where I earned a Bachelor of Music Education degree.
 I played horn in all of the bands and orchestras there and also sang in the Men's Chorus for a year when Mack Wilberg was still the conductor, before he became the director of the Tabernacle Choir at Temple Square.
 In fact, Wilberg was my first conducting teacher at BYU.
 I found that I really enjoyed conducting and eventually continued at BYU for a Master of Music degree in orchestral conducting.
-My masters project included serving as the conductor of the BYU Symphony Orchestra for two semesters.
+My masters project included directing the BYU Symphony Orchestra for two semesters.
 At the same time, I started teaching music in Eureka, Utah.
 Here's a picture of the band marching in Eureka for the annual Silver Festival (I'm filling in on bass drum).

-I taught general music and band at Eureka Elementary School and band, choir, guitar, and visual art at Tintic High School.
-(Interestingly, the Tintic School District includes two high schools: Tintic High School and West Desert High School where I graduated.)
+I taught general music and band at Eureka Elementary School and band, choir, guitar, and visual art at Tintic High School (of special note, the Tintic School District includes two high schools: Tintic High School and West Desert High School where I graduated.)
 I taught at the elementary school every morning.
 The students came to music three times a week.
 We played a lot of singing games, danced, and learned to play some musical instruments (recorder and guitar).
 The elementary kids also sang for community events.

-At Tintic High School, one of the English teachers, with whom I collaborated on musical productions, wanted to set me up on a blind date with his wife's cousin.
+So, I was 30 years old and living by myself in a small house on the the main highway that ran through Eureka at the base of the canyon.
+One of the English teachers at Tintic High School, with whom I collaborated on musical productions, wanted to set me up on a blind date with his wife's cousin.
 I had sworn never to go on another blind date, but I made an exception.
 I found out later that on the night I was supposed to meet the cousin, she couldn't make it, and so they called another cousin as a last-minute substitute.
-Long story short, that's how I met my wife, Kristin.
-We taught together in Eureka for a year (she is a science teacher) and then we moved to Tucson, Arizona for a couple years where I earned a PhD in music education.
+Long story short, that's how I met my amazing wife, Kristin.
+We taught together in Eureka for a year (she is a science teacher) and then we moved to Tucson, Arizona for a couple years where I earned a PhD in music and teacher education.

 We live in Layton with our four kids (Landon, William, Sophie, and Audrey).
-Landon just returned from a LDS mission to New Zealand (and the next morning we had an earthquake and eventually a quarantine).
-William graduated from Northridge High School this past year and Sophie is a junior there as well.
-Audrey is our youngest and just started at North Layton Junior High.
+Landon returned last year from an LDS mission to New Zealand and now attends WSU as an engineering major.
+William graduated from Northridge High School last year, works at Cabelas, and just received a mission call to Juarez, Mexico.
+Sophie is a junior at Northridge and loves to paint and play piano.
+Audrey is our youngest and attends North Layton Junior High.
+She plays saxophone in the band there.
 It has been surprising how many of the students I have taught here at Weber over the past eight years have ended up teaching my kids either as their classroom teachers or as student teachers.
 This, of course, is less likely now that they are finishing up school.
 But, hopefully someday we'll have some grandkids in the schools.

 My wife, Kristin, teaches 9th grade biology at Mill Creek Junior High School in Bountiful.
 She is recognized as one of the top science teachers in Davis School District.